SUBSCRIBE TO

 Positive reinforcement is a powerful motivator and can be an effective way to encourage your teen to be respectful and cooperative.
 When your teen shows respect or follows directions, praise them for their behavior.
 This will help reinforce positive behavior and make them more likely to repeat it in the future.
 Here are some tips on how to praise good behavior effectively:

-• Be specific: When praising your child, be specific about what they did well.
+• Be specific: When praising your child’s behavior, be specific about what they did well.
 For example, instead of saying “good job,” say “I’m so proud of you for sharing your toys with your friend.”

 • Use positive language: Frame your praise in positive terms, highlighting the good behavior rather than the negative.
 For example, say “I love how you’re using kind words with your brother” instead of “I’m glad you’re not yelling.”